 A 2012 review of past studies also links obesity with the development of colon polyps.
 It found that 22% of overweight and obese participants had colon polyps, and 19% of participants of normal weight had polyps in their colon.

 It also showed that the risk of polyps grew with increasing body mass index (BMI), a common measure of body fat that helps doctors determine if a patient is overweight or obese.

-Tiny tools, such as a wire loops or forceps, attached to the colonoscopy tube let your doctor remove suspicious polyps.
-Your doctor can also use colonoscopy to take small tissue samples, known as biopsies, to send to the laboratory for analysis.
+Tiny tools, such as wire loops or forceps, attached to the colonoscopy tube, let your doctor remove suspicious polyps.
+Your doctor can also use a colonoscopy to take small tissue samples, known as biopsies, to send to the laboratory for analysis.
 Because the lining of the bowel is not sensitive to cutting, polyp removal does not hurt.

 Colorectal cancer specialists can also perform a sigmoidoscopy, which only looks at the lower part of the colon and the rectum.
 Other techniques for detecting colon polyps involve testing stool specimens for traces of blood.
 Compared to a colonoscopy, at-home colon cancer tests offer much more convenience, and while you can’t solely use at-home tests for colorectal cancer screening throughout your life, you might be able to use this option first.